kakamband/keep-alive/README.md

 # Keep-Alive App

 > A simplest app for keeping your other heroku/glitch/repl sites alive by ping them on a specific interval
+## It is your own alternative of kaffeine.herokuapp.com with time interval support

 ## installation (easy way)